 The Latin term quid pro quo translates to “something for something.”

-Therefore, quid pro quo harassment occurs in the workplace when a manager or other authority figure offers or merely hints that he or she will give the employee something (a raise or a promotion) in return for that employee’s satisfaction of a sexual demand.
-This also occurs when a manager or other authority figure says he or she will not fire or reprimand an employee in exchange for some type of sexual favor.
+Therefore, quid pro quo harassment occurs in the workplace when a manager or other authority figure offers or merely hints that he or she will give the employee something (i.e. a raise or a promotion) in return for that employee’s satisfaction of a sexual request.
+This also occurs when a manager or other authority figure says he or she will not fire or reprimand an employee in exchange for the employee’s submission to some type of sexual advance.

 A job applicant also may be the subject of this kind of harassment if the hiring decision was based on the acceptance or rejection of sexual advances.